kerig-org/.github/profile/README.beta.md

 <br />

 <p align="center">
-	We‘re a creative design studio, specialising in web design and mobile app<br />development, with a focus on digital enterprise services.
+	We’re a creative design studio, specialising in web design and mobile app<br />development, with a focus on digital enterprise services.
 </p>